 Any chart/study like this has it's drawbacks of course, but hopefully it's a pretty good snapshot of how safe some of the main helmet brands will perform in an accident, relative to each other.

-This table relies on SHARP crash helmet testing data from the UK only (covering 2010 to early 2021) so it’s never going to be fully comprehensive.
-And we’ve not included every helmet brand in the list.
-There’s a few reasons for this.
-Maybe they’ve not been tested enough to give a reasonably reliable amount of data – or maybe they’ve not been tested at all.
-Or maybe they’ve so little distribution, that we’ve chosen to leave a brand out.
-We’ve tended to focus on the main brands – meaning brands that are more widely known and which helmet buyers will want to know about and be able to find in motorcycle stores.
+This table relies on SHARP crash helmet testing data only (covering 2010 to 2021) so it's never going to be fully comprehensive and can't reflect many brands sold in the US.
+And even where a brand has been SHARP tested, we've not included every helmet brand in the list.
+There's a few reasons for this.
+Maybe they've not been tested enough to give a reasonably reliable amount of data - or maybe they've not been tested at all.
+Or maybe they've so little distribution, that we've chosen to leave a brand out.
+We've tended to focus on the main brands - meaning brands that are more widely known and which helmet buyers will want to know about and be able to find in motorcycle stores.

 Our main drawback is the limited number of helmets tested for some brands which will slant the figures - SHARP choose and buy the helmets themselves, so that's bound to skew the figures.
 If a brand's helmets haven't been chosen for testing, then they simply won't appear in our table.

 As alluded to above, to avoid sample size skewing, we've excluded some brands where a brand hasn't had a reasonable tested sample size.
 Why?
 Well, imagine one brand has 10 helmets tested with an average score of 3 stars, they could be below a brand with just one helmet scoring 4.
 So because of this, where there's only a handful of helmets available to score, we've usually removed the brand from the survey.